fluo10/caretta-id-proto/README.md

-# mtid-proto
+# caretta-id-proto

-Protobuf definitions for MTID (Multi-length Triplet ID) messages.
+Protobuf definitions for caretta-id messages.
-For Rust implementation and usage examples, see https://github.com/fluo10/mtid
+For Rust implementation and usage examples, see https://github.com/fluo10/caretta-id

 ## Usage